The latest news

 Day 5 – National Park Briuni

 Just 8 kilometers away from Pula, the magnificent Briuni islands, a group of 14 islands and islets is located.
-Back in 1983 it was made a National park, and before it was the summer residence of the Jugoslavian president Tito.
+Back in 1983 it was made a National park, and before that it was the summer residence of the Jugoslavian president Tito.
 Board on a boat in Fažana and in just 15 minutes you'll be on Brijuni.

 Take a dip at Verige cove where was once a Roman villa, whose remains are still accessible for a visit.